-Dimilin was not evaluated with growth regulator application.
-This was due to no effect on plant bugs and Dimilin not being a suitable tank mix partner with growth regulators.
+Throughout the two years of research Dimilin was not evaluated with growth regulator applications.
+This was due to Dimilin having zero effect on plant bugs and also not being a suitable tank mix partner with growth regulators.
+Because this objective was not included, we added an additional test evaluating application timings of Mepstar 6X(PGR) in 2020.